List of rabbit breeds not recognized by the American Rabbit Breeders Association or the British Rabbit Council: Teddy Widder

+The Teddy Widder (also known as the Teddy Lop) is a dwarf-sized lop-eared rabbit breed weighing between 2.9 and 4.4 lb (1.3–2.0 kg).
+The breed was developed in 2019 by the Teddy Rabbit Club through selective breeding of dwarf French Angora rabbits and bearded rabbits.
+The breed originated in Europe and was developed to combine the wool characteristics of Angora rabbits with the lop ear trait.
+Teddy Widders are characterized by their compact body size, lop ears, and dense wool coat.

 Trønder

 The Trønder rabbit, also called the Norwegian Silver Fox rabbit, is a large sized rabbit that weighs 8.8 to 13.2 lb.
 Its fur comes in black and sometimes white.
 It was bred from 1916 to 1918 in Trondheim, Norway by T. Hannemo, who was a telephone assistant.

 V-line

 The V-Line rabbit, also called the Line-V or Line V rabbit, is a medium-sized rabbit, weighing 7.3 lb.
 It originates in Spain.

 Velveteen Lop

 The Velveteen Lop is a breed of rabbit that is a cross between the Mini Rex and the English Lop.
 Breeder Virginia Menden began developing the breed in 1991, with the goal of creating a rabbit that had a semi-arched body shape and fur similar to that of the Mini Rex.
 Menden named the breed after the children's story The Velveteen Rabbit.
 The breed became eligible to be shown at ARBA sanctioned shows in February 2019, but is not currently allowed to compete for Best of Show.
 The Velveteen Lop's coat should feel shiny and plush to the touch.
 They are also very smooth.

 The coat can be a variety of colors, and color standards are similar to those of the English Lop.
 It should have a semi-arched body shape, and the chest should be full.
 The head should be wedge-shaped.
 The ears should be low on the rabbit's head, and should measure at least 14 in from tip to tip.
 Rabbits weigh 5–7 lb.
 Velveteen Lops can live for 5–11 years.